-The school year was born by a hot California Summer, and after a brief, parched Winter and a misty Spring, it threatened to die with the sweltering heat of its birth.
-Thankfully, the end-of-the-year field-trip had air conditioning.
-After an hour in the art museum Jillian’s sweat had dried from her forehead.
+The school year was born by a California Summer, and after a brief, parched Winter and a misty Spring, it threatened to die with the sweltering heat of its birth.
+Thankfully the end-of-the-year field-trip had air conditioning.
+An hour in the art museum dried Jillian’s sweat from her forehead.

-“Neat.
-You should use this painting for your final project.”
+“Neat.”
 Jillian folded the map.
-“The next hall has sculptures from around the world.
-Over Winter break my dad brought me on business abroad and while he had meetings, my mom and I checked out museums.
-Here, look at this.”
+“The next hall has a bunch of sculptures.
+Over Winter break my dad brought me on business abroad, and I saw lots of museums.
+Look here.”
 She pointed to the brochure.
-“This museum has one of two decorative pillars.
+“This museum exhibits one of two decorative pillars.
 The other pillar is just like it but mirrored.
-We saw it in a museum in Spain.
-That’s a good final project topic, right?”
+I saw it in Spain.”

-“Oh, sure.”
+“Oh, neat.”
 Dan swallowed and put his hands in his pockets.
 “Let’s double-back and find another way to the sculptures.”

-Jillian tilted her head.
-“Why don’t we finish this hall?
-I thought you enjoyed these religious paintings.”
+Jillian cocked an eyebrow.
+“Why not finish this hall?
+I thought you liked religious paintings.”

 “I do.”
-Dan turned his back to the rest of the hall.
+Dan turned away from the rest of the hall.
 “But there’s a Bosch at the end and I can’t look at it.
 Torture makes me fidget.”